War Resisters League

-The War Resisters League (WRL) is the oldest secular pacifist organization in the United States.
+The War Resisters League (WRL) is the oldest secular pacifist organization in the United States, having been founded in 1923.

 History

 Founded in 1923 by men and women who had opposed World War I, it is a section of the London-based War Resisters' International.
 It continues to be one of the leading radical voices in the anti-war movement.

 Many of the organization's founders had been jailed during World War I for refusing military service.
 From the Fellowship of Reconciliation many Jews, suffragists, socialists, and anarchists separated to form this more secular organization.

 Although the WRL was opposed to US participation in World War II, it did not protest against it; the WRL complied with the Espionage Act, ceased public protests, and did not solicit new members during this period.
-During World War II, many members were labeled conscientious objectors.
+During World War II, many members were imprisoned as conscientious objectors.
 In the 1950s, WRL members worked in the civil rights movement and organized protests against nuclear weapons testing and civil defense drills.

 In the 1960s, WRL was the first pacifist organization to call for an end to the Vietnam War.
 WRL also organized the first demonstration against the war with a September 21, 1963 vigil at the U.S. Mission to the UN, followed by an October 9, 1963 picket of Madame Ngo Dinh Nhu speaking at the Waldorf-Astoria in New York City.
 WRL was among the primary groups (along with Committee for Nonviolent Action, the Fellowship of Reconciliation, the Socialist Party, and the Student Peace Union) to organize coordinated nationwide protests against the Vietnam War on December 19, 1964.

 The organization's opposition to nuclear weapons was extended to include nuclear power in the 1970s and 1980s.
 The WRL has also been active in feminist and anti-racist causes and works with other organizations to reduce the level of violence in modern culture.

+WRL published many important periodicals including The Conscientious Objector (1939–1946); WRL News (1945–1984); the WRL Peace Calendar from 1955–2012; Liberation magazine (1956–1977); WIN Peace & Freedom Through Nonviolent Action (1966–1984); The Nonviolent Activist (1984–2006); and the quarterly magazine WIN through revolutionary nonviolence (2006–2015), and other materials.
+See the external links below to find the archived publications.

+The Centennial

+WRL celebrated the centennial of its founding in 2023 by producing a traveling exhibit consisting of eight 7-foot tall freestanding panels on various topics and a 12-foot wide timeline banner.
+The entire contents of the traveling exhibit is contained within an 84-page full-color book published by the League.

+In addition the Judd Foundation hosted celebrations of WRL's centennial with a reception on October 18, 2023, followed by "The Art of War Resistance" panel discussion on October 25, 2023, at its SoHo gallery in New York City.

+Among other centennial projects, a weekly blog highlighting specific events and publications in WRL's history began posting in January 2023 and continues through 2024.